erlef/setup-beam/README.md

 complex](http://erlang.org/doc/system_principles/versions.html#version-scheme).
 For best results, we recommend specifying exact Erlang/OTP, Elixir versions, and `rebar3` versions.
-However, values like `22.x` are also accepted, and we attempt to resolve them according to semantic versioning rules.
+However, values like `22.x`, or even `>22`, are also accepted, and we attempt to resolve them according to semantic versioning rules.

 Additionally, it is recommended that one specifies Erlang/OTP, Elixir and `rebar3` versions